jsaizant/ACER/CHKCSV Interface/README.md

 ## Compilation
-Using the Command Prompt and the PyInstaller library, compile main.py using: python -m PyInstaller chkcsvV6.py --onefile --windowed
+Using the Command Prompt and the PyInstaller library, compile main.py using:

+!python -m PyInstaller chkcsvV6.py --onefile --windowed